Federal Level

 Free and Hanseatic City of Hamburg

-The Senate's innovation policy is based on the InnovationsAllianz Hamburg, which is run jointly by Hamburg's government, industry and science.
-The goal of this initiative is to continuously improve the framework conditions for innovation and to establish Hamburg and the metropolitan region in the top group of European innovation regions.
+The Senate's innovation policy is based on the Hamburg Innovation Alliance (InnovationsAllianz Hamburg), which is run jointly by Hamburg's government, industry and science.
+The aim of this initiative is to continuously improve the framework conditions for innovation and to establish Hamburg and the metropolitan region among the top European innovation regions.

 The goals of research, innovation and technology promotion are to protect the natural basis of life, to secure competitiveness through innovation and to create and maintain future-proof jobs.
 Hessen Trade & Invest GmbH (HTAI) oversees approximately 40 networks and clusters located in the state.